Business ethics: Natural right vs social construct

 Neoliberals hold that private property rights are a non-negotiable natural right.
 Davies counters with "property is no different from other legal categories in that it is simply a consequence of the significance attached by law to the relationships between legal persons."
 Singer claims, "Property is a form of power, and the distribution of power is a political problem of the highest order".
 Rose finds, Property' is only an effect, a construction, of relationships between people, meaning that its objective character is contestable.
 Persons and things, are 'constituted' or 'fabricated' by legal and other normative techniques."
 Singer observes, "A private property regime is not, after all, a Hobbesian state of nature; it requires a working legal system that can define, allocate, and enforce property rights."
 Davis claims that common law theory generally favors the view that "property is not essentially a 'right to a thing', but rather a separable bundle of rights subsisting between persons which may vary according to the context and the object which is at stake".

-In common parlance property rights involve a bundle of rights including occupancy, use and enjoyment, and the right to sell, devise, give, or lease all or part of these rights.
+In common parlance, property rights involve a bundle of rights including occupancy, use and enjoyment, and the right to sell, devise, give, or lease all or part of these rights.
 Custodians of property have obligations as well as rights.
 Michelman writes, "A property regime thus depends on a great deal of cooperation, trustworthiness, and self-restraint among the people who enjoy it."

-Menon claims that the autonomous individual, responsible for his/her own existence is a cultural construct moulded by Western culture rather than the truth about the human condition.
+Menon claims that the autonomous individual, responsible for his/her own existence, is a cultural construct moulded by Western culture rather than the truth about the human condition.
 Penner views property as an "illusion"—a "normative phantasm" without substance.

-In the neoliberal literature, the property is part of the private side of a public/private dichotomy and acts a counterweight to state power.
+In the neoliberal literature, the property is part of the private side of a public/private dichotomy and acts as a counterweight to state power.
 Davies counters that "any space may be subject to plural meanings or appropriations which do not necessarily come into conflict".

-Private property has never been a universal doctrine, although since the end of the Cold War is it has become nearly so.
+Private property has never been a universal doctrine, although since the end of the Cold War, it has become nearly so.
 Some societies, e.g., Native American bands, held land, if not all property, in common.
 When groups came into conflict, the victor often appropriated the loser's property.
 The rights paradigm tended to stabilize the distribution of property holdings on the presumption that title had been lawfully acquired.

-Property does not exist in isolation, and so property rights too.
-Bryan claimed that property rights describe relations among people and not just relations between people and things Singer holds that the idea that owners have no legal obligations to others wrongly supposes that property rights hardly ever conflict with other legally protected interests.
+Property does not exist in isolation, and neither do property rights.
+Bryan claimed that property rights describe relations among people and not just relations between people and things.
+Singer holds that the idea that owners have no legal obligations to others wrongly supposes that property rights hardly ever conflict with other legally protected interests.
 Singer continues implying that legal realists "did not take the character and structure of social relations as an important independent factor in choosing the rules that govern market life".
-Ethics of property rights begins with recognizing the vacuous nature of the notion of property.
+The ethics of property rights begins with recognizing the vacuous nature of the notion of property.